 Inspection Procedures

-• Material Quality: We inspect all timber and metal connectors for defects.
+- Material Quality: Inspect all timber and metal connectors for defects.

-• Manufacturing Accuracy: Each truss is measured for dimensional accuracy to ensure it matches the design specifications.
+- Manufacturing Accuracy: Measure each truss to ensure it meets design specifications.

-• Joint Integrity: Metal plate connections are scrutinised to confirm they are secured properly and without error.
+- Joint Integrity: Examine metal plate connections carefully to confirm they are secure and error-free.

-These inspections are not merely final checks but are integrated into each stage of the manufacturing process, allowing for immediate rectification of any issues.
-This proactive approach guarantees the continuous output of high-quality trusses and supports our dedication to precision and excellence.
+These inspections are integrated at every stage of manufacturing, enabling immediate correction of any issues.
+This proactive approach ensures the consistent production of high-quality trusses and upholds precision and excellence in the process.

 Industry Innovations